NeuroTechX/ntx_slack_archive/introductions.md

  >Hi everyone, i'm currently studying for an MSc in Cognitive and Computational Neuroscience at the University of Sheffield, which where I graduated with a BEng in robotics.
 I'm very excited for the future of BCI and hope to doing a PhD in the topic next year!

+10/18/2017 6:28 PM

+ **charles642** :

+ >Hi!
+My name is Charles, I'm a Montreal-based Film Producer working on an exciting narrative feature film + interactive neurotech project about music disorders such as Amusia, PMT (permanent music tracking) and Melophobia.
+If you're a data scientist or a neurotech developer sharing an interest in music, brain-computer interfaces and interactive arts -- let's talk!